 The City Clerk Department is the link between the public, the City Council, and other City departments.
 We're committed to providing support services and access to government in an accurate, efficient and timely manner with a focus on customer service.

-The City Clerk Department performs a variety of professional and administrative duties in accordance with the Elections Code, Public Records Act, Political Reform Act, Brown Act, Municipal Code and City Charter.
-With a permanent staff of seven, which includes the City Clerk, the Assistant City Clerk, a City Clerk Technician II, a City Clerk Technician I, two Deputy Clerks and a part-time Administrative Clerk, the department's functions include:
+The City Clerk Department performs a variety of professional and administrative duties in accordance with the Elections Code, the Public Records Act, the Political Reform Act, the Brown Act, the Municipal Code and the City Charter.
+With a permanent staff of seven, which includes the City Clerk, the Assistant City Clerk, two City Clerk Technicians, and three Deputy Clerks, the department's functions include:

 City Council Support